HUM Investors Have Opportunity to Lead Humana Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., June 17, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Humana Inc. ("Humana" or the "Company") (NYSE: HUM).
+LOS ANGELES, June 18, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Humana Inc. ("Humana" or the "Company") (NYSE: HUM).

 Class Period: June 27, 2022 – January 24, 2024